Power Girl (comic book): Volume. 2 (2009 – 2011)

-Jimmy Palmiotti explained that the Power Girl second series focused on balancing Kara Zor-L's superhero life with her personal life, particularly her secret identity as Karen Starr.
+Jimmy Palmiotti explained that the series focused on balancing Kara Zor-L's superhero life with her personal life, particularly her secret identity as Karen Starr.
 Their goal was to distinguish Power Girl from her Earth-1 counterpart, Supergirl, by making her story lighter, action-packed, and fun, avoiding the darker tones often seen in other DC stories.
-The series is set in and around New York City, introducing a new supporting cast and "old villains" like Ultra-Humanite, and exploring Kara's personal challenges, highlighting her independence.
-Palmiotti and Gray wanted to blend intense superhero action with intimate, character-driven moments, making Power Girl relatable through her personality, attitude، and relationships.
-Artist Amanda Conner's "expressive" work was noted for playing a vital role in the series' success, adding depth through detailed facial expressions and body language, enhancing the storytelling in a style compared to the works of Bruce Timm and Darwyn Cooke.
+The series is set in and around New York City, introducing a new supporting cast and "old villains" like Ultra-Humanite, and exploring Kara's personal challenges and independence.
+Palmiotti and Gray wanted to blend superhero action with character-driven moments, aiming to make Power Girl more relatable through her personality and relationships.
+Artist Amanda Conner's "expressive" work was noted for playing a role in the series' success.
+It was credited with adding depth through detailed facial expressions and body language, in a style noted to be similar to the works of Bruce Timm and Darwyn Cooke.

-Following the departure of the previous creative team after issue 12, Judd Winick recognized their contributions while seeking to build on their work with a fresh perspective.
-His storyline connected Power Girl to Justice League: Generation Lost, revisiting her history with the Justice League International.
-This allowed Winick to explore themes of legacy and identity, showing Power Girl grappling with her past relationships while continuing to grow as a character.
-Winick aimed to maintain the lighthearted tone established earlier, avoiding a purely bleak approach.
-He believed readers would appreciate Power Girl as a standalone character, emphasizing her distinct identity separate from Superman and the Justice Society.
+After the previous creative team left following issue 12, Judd Winick became the main writer.
+He noted that he wanted to build on their work while bringing a fresh perspective.
+His run tied Power Girl to Justice League: Generation Lost, as he noted that the title character had a history with the Justice League International that he wanted to explore.
+Winick also wanted to establish the character as "a force of her own rather than rely on her past connections with Superman or the Justice Society", while also aiming to maintain what the previous creative team had established.
+As he said: "It's about trying to tell a solo book with Power Girl - adventures and stories that make her unique.
+And I think that Jimmy, Justin and Amanda before me laid the groundwork and told terrific stories and really got her up and running."
+He also wanted to keep the character "self-sustained", and the series is filled with action and humor, but not goofy-type humor.

-Humor played a key role in Winick's approach, as he described the series as one of his "funnier superhero books."
-He stressed the importance of balancing humor with drama to make Power Girl's self-awareness and comedic personality shine.
-Winick also teased a new villain named Crash, who combines physical power with humor, further blending action and comedy to cement Power Girl’s place as a strong solo hero.